AndreKuratomi/finances_tables_to_db_and_mail/README.md

     2. Client's monthly invoices and bills
     3. Reports

 The application first looks for 2 base <strong>TOTVS</strong> spreadsheets (client's contact data (email) and other client's data (ID, invoice number, etc) respectively) of the current month in Client's data folder using <strong>Selenium</strong>.
-If found, these spreadsheets are downloaded in a application specific folder called <b>'raw_table/'</b>.
+If found, these spreadsheets are downloaded in an application specific folder called <b>'raw_table/'</b>.

-After downloading it the application uses <strong>OpenPyXL</strong> to extract relevant data from specific columns from the downloaded spreadsheets.
+After downloading it the application uses <strong>OpenPyXL</strong> to extract relevant data from specific columns of the downloaded spreadsheets.
 With these extractions a third spreadsheet is created also with some new columns and placed in another application folder called 'edited_table/'.
 From the edited_table's spreadsheet the application uses <strong>Pandas</strong> to insert it in a <strong>SQLite3</strong> database.

 With a database created the <strong>Django</strong>* framework comes to scene.
 This framework will be responsible with the database lines' management.
 The command <strong>inspectdb</strong> extracts <strong>SQLite3</strong>'s content and creates a model from it and the view 'EmailAttachByTable' works with this model aligned with <strong>Selenium</strong>.